What is Starch?

 7. Use the chart for interpreting iodine staining for comparison to determine the starch level of each apple.

-9. Compare the starch levels for the variety to the corresponding chart to determine the ideal harvest window for the apples.
+9. Compare the starch levels for the variety to the corresponding chart to determine the ideal harvest window for the apples, or to determine the storage quality of harvested fruit.

-While the testing process remains the same across the board, there are several scales used around the world to assess the results.
+While the testing process remains the generally the same across the board, there are several scales used around the world to assess the results.
+Some scales are variety specific and some are general and meant to be applied accross multiple varieties.

 Cornell starch-iodine index

-The Cornell starch-iodine test is scored out of 8 with one being the darkest stain, and therefore most starchy and least ripe, and eight representing the lightest, most ripe apples.
-This chart is generic across varieties.
-Some recent studies suggest that this method is less effective in determining true long term storage potential as it is based on tests done after only three months in storage.
+The Cornell starch-iodine scale is scored out of 8 with one being the darkest stain, and therefore most starchy and least ripe, and eight representing the lightest, most ripe apples.
+This chart is favoured by many growers because it can be consitently applied across many varieties.
+It is also the most widely cited scale in studies about breeding, long term storage and harvest timing.
+Because of the varietal consistently and extensive testing, the Cornell scale is the scoring system used in Croptracker’s Starch Quality Vision system.

-The CTIFL scale was developed in France with particular emphasis on European cultivars specifically.
-This chart uses the classic 10-stage scale and is popular in Europe.
-The CTIFL starch conversion system recognizes two staining patterns, the circular staining pattern, and the radial pattern.
+The CTIFL scale was developed in France with an emphasis on European cultivars specifically.
+It is often the scale used in harvest and storage reference guides for the Pink Lady/Cripps Pink variety.
+This chart uses the classic 10-stage scale and includes harvest window recommendations for several popular European varieties.
+The CTIFL starch scale system recognizes two staining patterns, the circular staining pattern, and the radial pattern which are applied to specific varities based on their common starch patterning.

 Laimburg scale

-The Laimburg scale is a 1.0 - 5.0 ranking to one decimal place used most commonly in European regions around Germany, Austria and Italy.
-This score is often converted to a ten point scale after grading for use in the Streif Index Method.
+The Laimburg scale is a 1.0 - 5.0 ranking to one decimal place used almost exclusively in European regions around Germany, Austria and Northern Italy and was developed by the Laimburg Research Centre.
+The scoring key also includes examples of the halfway point between the 1-5 scores.
+In these regions, the score is often converted to a ten-point scale after grading for use in the Streif Index Method, which uses both pressure and brix as well as starch to calculate apple maturity.

-Not strictly speaking an SPI, the Streif index is calculated from the results of three quality control tests; a starch test, pressure test, and a test of soluble solids concentration, or Brix.
+Not strictly speaking an SPI, the Streif index is calculated from the results of three quality control tests; a starch test, a pressure test, and a test of soluble solids concentration, or Brix.
 The Streif Index is meant to be a more thorough and accurate measure of maturity than using starch alone.
+Lower values mean the fruit is closer to maturity, and the Streif Index is particularly valuable not just as a tool to determine the start of harvest, but to determine the last possible date.

 The equation F/(SSC x S) where F = Flesh firmness, SSC = Soluble Solids Concentration and S = Starch test results provides the Streif coefficient, which is then compared to the ideal values of individual varieties and regions.